 On the business side, the company's distribution contract with Paramount was not renewed at the end of 2012 as that company's getting back into animation itself after the success of Rango

-while DWA will be going to Twentieth Century Fox
+while DWA will be going to 20th Century Fox

 as its distributor from 2013 on, which will mean a balancing act with Blue Sky Studios

 to help earn a steadier income so they don't have risk their solvency on primarily feature films.
-Unfortunately the studios next two films, Turbo
+Unfortunately, their next two films, Turbo

 and Mr. Peabody & Sherman